The sample complexity of multi-reference alignment: Heterogeneity

-where $T_1 = \E[y_i]$ and $T_3$ is defined in~\eqref{eq:moment_tensor}.
-Therefore an unbiased estimator of $T_5$ is given by
+where $T_1 = \E[y_i]$ and $T^{(3)}$ is defined in~\eqref{eq:moment_tensor}.
+Therefore an unbiased estimator of $T^{(5)}$ is given by

-where $\tilde T_3$ is given in~\eqref{eq:tildet3}.
-Moreover, each entry of $\tilde T_5$ has variance of order $\sigma^{10}/n$ so long as $\sigma$ is bounded below by a positive constant.
+where $\tilde T^{(3)}_n$ is given in~\eqref{eq:tildet3}.
+Moreover, each entry of $\tilde T^{(5)}_n$ has variance of order $\sigma^{10}/n$ so long as $\sigma$ is bounded below by a positive constant.

-We propose a method that consists in applying Jennrich's algorithm to an appropriate flattening of $\tilde T_5$.
+We propose a method that consists in applying Jennrich's algorithm to an appropriate flattening of $\tilde T^{(5)}_n$.
 We call it {\sf heteroJen}.
-This algorithm hinges on the following observation: the $5$-tensor $T_5$ can be flattened into a $3$-tensor of shape $d^2 \times d^2 \times d$ that admits the following low-rank decomposition:
+It hinges on the following observation: the $5$-tensor $T^{(5)}$ can be flattened into a $3$-tensor of shape $d^2 \times d^2 \times d$ that admits the following low-rank decomposition:

-The algorithm {\sf heteroJen} then proceeds by plugging $\tilde T_5$ into the above flattening operation and then applying Jennrich's algorithm to the resulting $3$-tensor of shape $d^2 \times d^2 \times d$.
-Theorem~\ref{thm:jennrich-robust} implies that this procedure outputs vectors $u_i$, $1 \leq i \leq dK$ with the following guarantees: there exist scalars $\beta_i$ and a bijection $a \times b : [dK] \to [d] \times [K]$ satisfying
+The algorithm {\sf heteroJen} then proceeds by plugging $\tilde T^{(5)}_n$ into the above flattening operation and then applying Jennrich's algorithm to the resulting $3$-tensor of shape $d^2 \times d^2 \times d$.
+Theorem~\ref{thm:jennrich-robust} implies that this procedure outputs vectors $\tilde u_i$, $1 \leq i \leq dK$ with the following guarantees: there exist scalars $\beta_i$ and a bijection $a \times b : [dK] \to [d] \times [K]$ satisfying

 with high probability.